Vini2/Vini2/src/data/blog/outer-space-databases-is-it-possible/index.md

 categories: ["Data", "Databases", "Space"]
 tags: ["Databases", "Tech"]
 ---
 <p>Have you ever imagined how it will be to have databases on different planets?
 How long will it take for queries to process and return results among databases on different planets?
 I was just wondering and thought to let my imagination carry on the rest.
 It is true that the only planet humans have set foot on, other than Earth is the Moon, which is Earth’s only permanent natural satellite.
-So as a start, I thought of setting up an imaginary data center on Moon to communicate with a data center on Earth and do a bit of math…</p>
+So as a start, I thought of setting up an imaginary data centre on Moon to communicate with a data centre on Earth and do a bit of maths…</p>
 <p>Following are the data I have considered.</p>
 <ul>
-<li>Distance between Earth and Moon (center to center)= 384,400 km</li>
+<li>Distance between Earth and Moon (centre to centre)= 384,400 km</li>
 <li>Radius of Earth = 6,371 km</li>
 <li>Radius of Moon = 1,737 km</li>
 </ul>